frederic-perez/AmE-dictionary/data/dictionary.md

 __rip__ _The bullets rip._
 __riparian__ _Riparian woodland._
 __ripe-smelling__ _The ripe-smelling barn._
 __ripe__ _adj_ :nine::m: __1__ When a fruit is ripe, it is time to pick it and eat it.
 If you say the time is ripe, then now is the time for action.
 Ripe means ready.
-Fully developed or matured and ready to be eaten or used. __2__ Most suitable or right for a particular purpose. _A ripe subject._ _His parents signed him for a church choir at the ripe age of 5._ _The conditions were ripe for a calamity._ _4 large ripe tomatoes._
+Fully developed or matured and ready to be eaten or used. _Four large ripe tomatoes._ __2__ Most suitable or right for a particular purpose. _A ripe subject._ _His parents signed him for a church choir at the ripe age of 5._ _The conditions were ripe for a calamity._
 __ripened__ _adj_ :two: Of wines, fruit, cheeses; having reached a desired or final condition. _Ripened peach._ _Ripened rice._
 __riposte__ _n_ :three::hammer: (ripostes)
 __ripped__ _v_